hoangduytranuk/blender_manual/blender_docs/manual/physics/particles/mode.rst

 Editing
 =======

-.. warning:: Beware of Undo!

-   Using *Undo* in *Particle Edit Mode* can have strange results.
-Remember to save often!

 Moving Keypoints or Particles
 -----------------------------

-- To move selected keypoints press :kbd:`G`, or use one of the various other methods to grab vertices.
+- To move selected keypoints press :kbd:`G`, or use one of the various other methods to move vertices.
 - To move a particle root you have to turn off Keep *Root* in the Tool Shelf.
 - You can do many of the things like with vertices, including scaling, rotating and removing (complete particles or single keys).
-- You may not duplicate or extrude keys or particles, but you can subdivide particles which adds new keypoints :menuselection:`Specials --> Subdivide` or :kbd:`Numpad2`.
+- You may not duplicate or extrude keys or particles, but you can subdivide particles which adds new keypoints :menuselection:`Particle --> Subdivide`.
-- Alternatively you can rekey a particle :menuselection:`Specials --> Rekey` or :kbd:`Numpad1` and choose the number of keys.
+- Alternatively you can rekey a particle :menuselection:`Particle --> Rekey`.

 How smoothly the hair and particle paths are displayed depends on the *Path Steps* setting in the Tool Shelf.
 Low settings produce blocky interpolation between points,